-A. In addition to those documents set forth elsewhere in this Agreement, CONTRACTOR shall provide to SCDOT prior to Final Completion, complete sets of as-built drawings (See Article XXI.D for details).
+- A. In addition to those documents set forth elsewhere in this Agreement, CONTRACTOR shall provide to SCDOT prior to Final Completion, complete sets of as-built drawings (See Article XXI.D for details).
 As-built plans consist of the final version of the design plan CADD drawings that incorporate all changes, including any adjustments, relocations, additions and deletions that occurred during construction.
 CONTRACTOR shall certify that the as-built plans are a true and correct representation of the work as constructed.
 If any design changes occur during construction, the plan sheets (or any other "job site record document" with a seal) revised after award of contract shall include a complete accounting and detail of the revisions and design changes.
 The P.E. responsible for the revisions shall seal each altered plan sheet (or any other "job site record document" with a seal).
 This documented information is to be part of the As-Built Plan requirements.
-The CONTRACTOR shall develop as-built plans in accordance with the SCDOT Manual of Instructions for the Preparation of As-Built Plans, edition effective as of the release of the Final RFP.

-- B. Information regarding major revisions to the plans shall be noted in a revision box on the plans.
+The CONTRACTOR shall develop as-built plans in accordance with the SCDOT Manual of Instructions for the Preparation of As-Built Plans, edition effective as of the release of the Final RFP. - B. Information regarding major revisions to the plans shall be noted in a revision box on the plans.
 The information listed in the revision box shall include: the initiator of the revision, a brief explanation of the nature of the revision, and acceptance and approval from CONTRACTOR, along with associated dates. - C. In addition to the revisions that incorporated changes during construction, the as-built plans shall include the following information gathered during construction: - 1.
 The location and elevation of foundations remaining below grade. - 2.
 The final profile of each bridge constructed.
 The profile shall include the elevation along the centerline (or as specified by SCDOT) and a line three feet inboard of each gutter line.
-Points on the profile shall be taken at no greater than 25-foot intervals and shall include the beginning and end of each span. - 3.
-If any structure has pile foundations, information concerning the pile driving operation shall be listed to include pile and driving equipment data, final pile bearing, elevation of pile tip when plan bearing was obtained, final pile tip elevation, penetration into the ground, and PDA or WEAP analysis data.
+Points on the profile shall be taken at no greater than 25-foot intervals and shall include the beginning and end of each span.

+- 3. If any structure has pile foundations, information concerning the pile driving operation shall be listed to include pile and driving equipment data, final pile bearing, elevation of pile tip when plan bearing was obtained, final pile tip elevation, penetration into the ground, and PDA or WEAP analysis data.
 This information shall be entered on each footing or bent sheet, or be included as a new sheet inserted immediately following the pertinent footing or bent sheet. - 4.
 If any structure has drilled shaft foundations, information concerning the installation of the shaft shall be listed to include the drilled shaft report.
 This information shall be entered on each footing or bent sheet, or be included as a new sheet inserted immediately following the pertinent footing or bent sheet. - 5.
-The final location of all aboveground utilities, all subsurface utilities considered critical to the design of the project where SUE is performed and the final horizontal location of all relocated utilities.
-The final horizontal location of all existing and relocated utility lines and structures that are within the right of way.
+The final horizontal location of all existing and relocated utility lines and structures that are within the right-of-way.
 Include approved Utility Agreements, No Cost/No Conflict Letters, and Encroachment Permits. - 6.
-The final location and elevations of all pipes, culverts, and drainage structures.

-- 7. To include all right-of-way revisions, permissions, and an updated right-of-way data sheet to show the date and manner of acquisition of each tract - D. As-built plans shall be submitted as two (2) full size (36 inch x 22 inch) copies and one (1) copy on compact disc in a format acceptable to SCDOT.
+The final location and elevations of all pipes, culverts, and drainage structures. - 7.
+To include all right-of-way revisions, permissions, and an updated right-of-way data sheet to show the date and manner of acquisition of each tract - D. As-built plans shall be submitted as two full size (36 inch x 22 inch) copies and one (1) copy on compact disc in a format acceptable to SCDOT.
 The levels and symbology of the as-built CADD drawings shall conform to SCDOT standard levels and symbology used to develop the design drawings for the Project.